imixs/imixs-cloud/SECURITY.md

 # How to secure Imixs-Docker-Cloud

-The following section describes the security concepts of Imixs-Docker-Cloud
+The following section describes additional security concepts of Imixs-Cloud

 ## Traefik